-For my postdoctoral research I continued to use genetics to study how coral-association has influenced the diversification of all coral-associated nudibranchs.
+As a National Science Foundation postdoctoral fellows I continued to use genetics to study how coral-association has influenced the diversification of all coral-associated nudibranchs.
 See my recent paper in Molecular Phylogenetics and Evolution!

-I am continuing to collect data on coral-feeding nudibranchs using a citizen science project on iNaturalist.
+I am continuing to collect data on coral-feeding nudibranchs through a community science project on iNaturalist.
 Recent observations are posted to my home page.
 Please share this project with any snorkelers and divers you know!

 My interest in symbioses on coral reefs led me to work with Dr. Alison Gould on genomic evolution of the cardinal fish genus Siphamia and their bioluminescent symbionts Photobacterium mandapamensis.
 For our latest results see our preprint on bioRxiv.